nixworks/public/news/2008/07/3/index.md

 ##### series of explosions
 ### [ A series of explosions at a depot storing 1,500 tonnes of obsolete munitions forces the evacuation of some 2,000 people in Sofia and the closure of the Bulgarian capital's main airport. ](/news/2008/07/3/a-series-of-explosions-at-a-depot-storing-1-500-tonnes-of-obsolete-munitions-forces-the-evacuation-of-some-2-000-people-in-sofia-and-the-cl.md)
-_Context: Bulgaria, main airport, Sofia, series of explosions_
+_Context: Sofia, series of explosions, main airport, Bulgaria_

 ## [Previous Day...](/news/2008/07/2/index.md)